 I don’t want you voting because it’s likely from these questions you don’t know enough about the issues to render a decent opinion.
 I don’t mean an ill-informed one – i.e., one that is the opposite of mine.
 I mean someone who hasn’t got a clue until getting into the voting booth, who doesn’t really know what questions are on the ballot or anything about his or her local candidates or measures.

 And Oh My God, what are all those names doing at the top of the ballot under President and Vice President?
-Aren’t there supposed to be just two?
+Aren’t there supposed to be just two choices?

 Plenty of pundits engage in hand wringing over the low voter turnout in the United States compared to other democracies.
-There have been suggestions that voting be made a legal requirement.
+Suggestions surface occasionally that voting be made a legal requirement.
 Holy ballot box, what a disaster that would be.
 Leave those people alone.

 Not voting is a perfectly valid choice if you can’t do a good job.
 It’s a whole lot smarter to put the decision making into the hands of your better-informed, responsible neighbors and fellow citizens like me who know what the hell they are voting for.
 Even well-informed voters are smart enough to occasionally skip a question on the ballot if they don’t believe they have enough information to make a good choice.

 I don’t believe in Get Out The Vote efforts.
-If you don’t want to vote, you have that right as an American to stay home.
-If you don’t know the issues, stay out of my way.
+If you don’t want to vote, you have the right and the duty as an American to stay home.
+If you don’t know the issues, stay out of our way.
 You’re not doing the country a favor, you’re screwing over the rest of us.

 Don’t think you’re informed because of a celebrity endorsement or a performance in a debate.
 You need to invest some actual time to research the candidates’ basic positions.
 You also need to have read the ballot, and checked long before today whether you are even registered.

-This is my personal threshold: You need to have spent as least as much time on this election as you did the last time you watched “Dancing With The Stars” or “American Idol” before you cast your votes.
+This is my personal threshold test: You need to have spent as least as much time on this election as you did the last time you watched “Dancing With The Stars” or “American Idol” before you cast your votes.
 You know that’s two hours if you watched the whole show.
-Two hours, is that too much to ask?
+Two hours, is it truly too much to ask?